 - # exam questions: 210 multiple-choice questions

-- Recertification requirements: 30 hours of continuing education credits
+- Recertification requirements: 10 points of continuing education credits per year over 3 years

 National Certified Medical Assistant (NCMA) Statistics